Abstinence, What is it?

 The only requirement for Nicotine Anonymous membership is a desire to stop using nicotine.

 Our spiritual approach to freedom from nicotine teaches us not to judge the methods of our still struggling members in their quest for freedom.
 Anyone who is still smoking, dipping or chewing, using e-cigarettes or other nicotine delivery systems or “replacement” therapies is welcome to join.
-However, not judging someone’s journey is not the same as enabling him or her to limit his/her vision.
+However, not judging someone’s journey is not the same as enabling them to limit their vision.
 The use of a deadly drug in ANY form is not abstinence.
 Some members feel that they are judging or offending others who are on the patch or using another nicotine delivery system by not recognizing them as abstinent.
 Those members still using nicotine in some form may feel resentful, but, in truth, many addicts have stated that the desire to receive the group’s acknowledgment for abstinence is what finally propelled them to become completely free of nicotine.

 Each group should be autonomous except in matters affecting other groups or Nicotine Anonymous as a whole.